9 Signs That It’s Time To See Your Dentist

 5. Tobacco Use

-If you smoke or chew tobacco it affects your oral hygiene and health.
-Tobacco users experience everything from bad breath to oral cancer.
+If you smoke or chew tobacco, it affects your oral hygiene and overall health.
+Tobacco users experience everything from persistent bad breath to serious conditions like oral cancer.

 6. Jaw Problems